Tracking recent developments in remote working

 From Coface: The risks and opportunities of virtual offshoring

 Date: 1 July , 2021

 With permanent telecommuting no longer a taboo, employers will be increasingly tempted to hire teleworking talent in developing countries.
 Many emerging economies are quickly catching up on education and technological development; yet labour costs remain lower by an order of magnitude.
 More and more office work will be performed in the developing world and then immaterially exported to wealthier countries at a fraction of its domestic cost.
 This trend towards “virtual offshoring” is driven by strong financial incentives.
-For instance, firms in a country like France would reduce labour costs by an estimated 7% if 1 out of 4 teleworkable jobs were virtually offshored.
-Coface estimates the total number of teleworkable jobs in high-income economies at around 160 million.
-In turn, the number of potential teleworkers in low and middle-income economies is close to 330 million.

 Link to download Coface Report: https://www.coface.com/content/download/194838/3239229/file/GB_FOCUS+TELETRAVAIL-JUNE-WEB.pdf

-THE RIGHT TO DISCONNECT: Real relief for employees or just extra obligations for employers?
+Right to Disconnect: Real relief for employees or just extra obligations for employers?